 There are all sorts of different signs of mite activity.
-One of the most obvious signs of the infestation is an itching, crawling sensation on the eyebrows or eyelashes..
+One of the most obvious signs of an infestation is an itching, crawling sensation on the eyebrows or eyelashes.

 Often, the pores can become larger and at an advanced stage, even acne can develop, after and skin can become severely red.
 When mites are in their highest activity period, you might also notice tickling on the infected area.

 At some point, if the eyelashes are infected, they might even start falling out.

 The realization of suffering from mite infection probably left you desperate for a solution, so this article will give you exactly what you’re looking for.
 Fear not, as there are simple and efficient treatments for this.

 So without further adieu, here’s a detailed tutorial on how to get rid of Mites on Eyebrows.

 What You Will Need to Follow this Tutorial to get rid of Mites on Eyebrows